MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/reply-user-reviews.md

 ---
-title: Reply to user reviews about your Microsoft Edge extension
+title: Reply to user reviews of an extension
 description: You can view your Microsoft Edge extension's reviews and ratings and reply to user reviews from the Partner Center dashboard.
 author: MSEdgeTeam
 ms.author: msedgedevrel